 My kitchen counters are tidy.
-No enthusiastic-amateur-chef's mess of spice jars, onion peelings, Wusthof filleting knives, and garlic in every permutation in which it can possibly be sold (whole, cloves, peeled, diced, coarse powder, fine powder, and in a paste).
+No enthusiastic-amateur-chef’s mess of spice jars, onion peelings, Wusthof filleting knives, and garlic in every permutation in which garlic can possibly be sold (whole, cloves, peeled, diced, coarse powder, fine powder, and in a paste).

 My bedroom is tidy.
 No clothes that have been dropped on the carpet exactly six inches from the laundry basket.
 No random pairs of sleeves that have been hacked off yet another t-shirt which he has decided will be more comfortable if sleeveless.
 No torn and paint-spattered cargo shorts hanging up next to the immaculately pressed Navy whites.

 My bookshelves are tidy.
 There are now gaping holes where his massive and varied collection of Asimov, Heinlein, Shakespeare, and Calvin & Hobbes have been packed for the Middle East.